Recent developments on Oka manifolds: Elliptic characterization of Oka manifolds and Oka maps

+The following result gives many new examples of Oka manifolds from the existing ones.
+The special case concerning holomorphic fibre bundles with Oka fibres was proved in \cite{Forstneric2006AM}; see also \cite[Theorem 5.6.5]{Forstneric2017E}.
+Both proofs contain a minor glitch related to the (non-) existence of Stein neighbourhoods of certain sets, and we give a correct proof here.

-\begin{theorem} If $h:Y\to Z$ is an Oka map of complex manifolds, then $Y$ is an Oka manifold if and only if $Z$ is an Oka manifold.
-The conclusion holds in particular if $h:Y\to Z$ is a holomorphic fibre bundle with an Oka fibre. \end{theorem}
+\begin{theorem} If $h:Y\to Z$ is an Oka map of complex manifolds with $Z$ connected, then $Y$ is an Oka manifold if and only if $Z$ is an Oka manifold.
+This holds in particular if $h:Y\to Z$ is a holomorphic fibre bundle with an Oka fibre. \end{theorem}

+\begin{proof} Assume first that $Y$ is an Oka manifold and let us prove that so is $Z$.
+We shall verify CAP.
+Let $K$ be a compact convex in $\C^n$, and let $f_0:U\to Z$ be a holomorphic map from an open convex neighbourhood $U\subset\C^n$ of $K$.
+Since $h$ is an Oka map and $U$ is contractible, $f_0$ lifts to a holomorphic map $g_0:U\to Y$ with $h\circ g_0=f_0$.
+Since $Y$ is Oka, we can approximate $g_0$ as closely as desired uniformly on $K$ by a holomorphic map $g:\C^n\to Y$.
+The map $f=h\circ g:\C^n\to Z$ then approximates $f_0$ on $K$, so $Z$ enjoys CAP and hence is Oka.